chrisgaun/k8s-in-cloud-hands-on-training/README.md

 ## Using Kubernetes

-The presenter will go through a list of `kubectl` commands during the workshop.
+The presenter will go through a list of demos during the workshop.

 ## Destroying everything once finished